Pentagon Housing

 Pentagon Relocation Information

-Welcome to the Pentagon!
+Welcome to the Pentagon

-The Pentagon is actually an office complex shaped like a pentagon when viewed from above.
-It is literally one of the largest office buildings in the world.
-Each day, about 25,000 military and civilian employees walk from 16 parking lots, climb 131 stairways, and traverse about 17.5 miles of corridors.
+The Pentagon is an office complex that's shaped like a pentagon when viewed from above.
+It is one of the largest office buildings in the world.
+About 25,000 military and civilian employees walk from 16 parking lots, climb 131 stairways, and traverse about 17.5 miles of corridors daily.
+Those assigned to the Pentagon won’t find many of the typical features of military bases, such as housing, but there are amenities that both civilians and military members have access to like shopping, food options, ID offices, dry cleaning, and banking.

 Pentagon_memorial

-The 9/11 Pentagon Memorial.
+9/11 Pentagon Memorial.
 Image from Canva.

 The National 9/11 Pentagon Memorial is an often toured site on the grounds of the Pentagon.
 It is dedicated to the 184 people who lost their lives on American Airlines Flight 77 and to those who were in the Pentagon that day.
 Tours of the facility and of the memorial are arranged through the Pentagon’s website.